needle-mirror/com.unity.behavior/Documentation~/predefined-node.md

 10. Repeat the previous steps to add more nodes to your behavior graph.

-For a step-by-step guide on how to create a simple behavior graph, refer to the [behavior graph example](example.md).
+For a step-by-step guide on how to create a simple behavior graph, refer to [Get started with Unity Behavior](example.md).

 ## Additional resources